 You will be asked:

-- how you want to get the test – you may be able to choose between driving to a regional testing site or getting a home test kit
+- how you want to get the test – at a drive-through or walk-through test site or by ordering a home test kit

 - for details such as your name, mobile phone number and address

 Please note: We recommend that you select the option of going to a testing site where possible.
 The test result will be processed more quickly.

 NHS test and trace

 The NHS test and trace service:

 - ensures that anyone who develops symptoms of coronavirus (COVID-19) can quickly be tested to find out if they have the virus, and also includes targeted asymptomatic testing of NHS and social care staff and care home residents